RC Glow Fuel Guide: Understanding Nitro Fuel Blends & Ingredients

 Synthetic oil is one that has been produced from artificial, laboratory-produced chemicals.

-When choosing a suitable rc glow fuel for your model engine, you should follow the engine manufacturer's recommendations primarily.
+When choosing a suitable rc glow fuel for your model engine, you should always follow the engine manufacturer's recommendations primarily.

 Once you've broken your engine in you can of course experiment with different fuels, by trying various blends.